Detection and characterization of targets in complex media using fingerprint matrices: Free-space reflection matrix

 \section{Free-space reflection matrix}

-The experimental set-up used to record the free-space reflection matrix (Fig.~\ref{free}) associated with each \rev{sphere} is displayed in Fig.~\ref{config2}.
+The experimental set-up used to record the free-space reflection matrix (Extended Data Fig.~\ref{free}) associated with each \rev{sphere} is displayed in Fig.~\ref{config2}.
 The \rev{sphere} is immersed in water and attached by two sewing threads glued on his surface.
-These threads can actually be seen in the ultrasound image shown in Fig.~\ref{free}e.
+These threads can actually be seen in the ultrasound image shown in Extended Data Fig.~\ref{free}e.

-Figure~\ref{bad} shows the likelihood index map for \rev{sphere} 1 using the raw matrix $\mathbf{R}_0$ as the fingerprint operator ($\mathbf{F}=\mathbf{R}_0$).
+Figure~\ref{bad} shows the likelihood index map for \rev{sphere} 1 using the raw matrix ${R}_0$ as the fingerprint operator (${F}={R}_0$).
 This operator completely fails to reveal the presence of \rev{sphere} 1 because the direct echo of the \rev{sphere} is not specific with respect to its environment.
 The interface of the scattering medium actually generates a strong specular echo that accounts for the surintensity of the $\gamma-$map lying along the dashed white line in Fig.~\ref{bad}a.
 There is a vertical shift of 5 mm with respect to the real position of the interface in the confocal image that corresponds to the radius of \rev{sphere} 1.

 As described in the Methods section, a time filtering of specular echoes should thus be performed on each free-space reflection matrix (Eq.~\ref{specular_filter}), in order to make the fingerprint operator more specific.
-Figure~\ref{ballistic_filter} illustrates the effect of this filter: (\textit{i}) on the raw signals by comparing the initial dataset before (Fig.~\ref{ballistic_filter}a) and after (Fig.~\ref{ballistic_filter}b) filtering of the specular \rev{sphere} echo; (\textit{ii}) on the confocal image extracted from the measured (Fig.~\ref{ballistic_filter}c) and filtered (Fig.~\ref{ballistic_filter}d) matrices, $\mathbf{R}_0$ and $\mathbf{R}'_0$, respectively.
+Figure~\ref{ballistic_filter} illustrates the effect of this filter: (\textit{i}) on the raw signals by comparing the initial dataset before (Fig.~\ref{ballistic_filter}a) and after (Fig.~\ref{ballistic_filter}b) filtering of the specular \rev{sphere} echo; (\textit{ii}) on the confocal image extracted from the measured (Fig.~\ref{ballistic_filter}c) and filtered (Fig.~\ref{ballistic_filter}d) matrices, ${R}_0$ and ${R}'_0$, respectively.
 In the latter image, the specular echo that initially appeared on the cap of the \rev{sphere} in Fig.~\ref{ballistic_filter}c is completely removed in Fig.~\ref{ballistic_filter}d.

 The importance of this filter is highlighted by comparing the likelihood index $\gamma$ built from $\mathbf{R}'_0$ (Fig.~\ref{fingerprint_evolution}a) and its initial counterpart (Fig.~\ref{bad}a). \rev{sphere} 1 is now localized with a satisfying contrast $\mathcal{C}_\gamma=5.6$.